Instant Pot Zuppa Toscana

 - Add in the ground sausage and sauté until cooked through.
 Remove some of the fat.

 - Lock the lid onto the instant pot and set to 13 minutes on high.
-After the instant pot comes to pressure soup is done, allow the pressure to release naturally.
+After the instant pot comes to pressure soup is done, carefully quick

-- Remove the lid and add in the kale and parsley and allow to wilt in the hot soup.
+- Remove the lid and add in the kale and allow to wilt in the hot soup for 3-4 minutes.

 Notes